Decision-making capacity in dementia

 The care staff wouldn't need to do a capacity assessment each time they supported the person, but should be alert for any evidence that the person might have improved their ability to consent to taking the medication.
 If this happens, make sure the doctor knows that you think the person's capacity has improved.

-Where the person lacks capacity, it would be OK to encourage the person to take their medication if they are resisting it.
-But it wouldn't be good practice for the staff member to hide the medication in food or to use a form of restraint so the person takes the medication.
-These can only happen if it is written in the care plan and agreed by a proper best interests process as being in the person's best interests.
+Where the person lacks capacity, it would be OK to encourage the person to take their medication if they are gently resisting it.
+But it wouldn't be good practice to ignore any evident distress about taking the medication, or for the staff member to hide the medication in food or to use a form of restraint so the person takes the medication.
+This can only happen if it is written in the care plan and agreed by a proper best interests process as being in the person's best interests.

 Further reading Open